 Humanitarian overview

-El Salvador, Guatemala, and Honduras (the countries constituting North of Central America or NCA) and Mexico, are experiencing devastating humanitarian crises.
-These crises are driven by generalised violence, recurrent extreme weather events, political instability, and other factors.
+El Salvador, Guatemala, and Honduras (the countries constituting North of Central America, or NCA) and Mexico, are experiencing devastating humanitarian crises.
+These crises are driven by generalised violence, recurrent extreme weather events, structural poverty and inequality, political instability, and other factors.
 For the second consecutive year, the number of people in need of humanitarian assistance in NCA has increased and it is now estimated at a staggering 9.3 million (OCHA 2022), almost 30 per cent of the overall population.

-Meanwhile, the number of people crossing NCA and Mexico in extremely dangerous conditions aiming to enter the United States keeps reaching new heights, overwhelming migration and protection authorities across the region.
+Meanwhile, the number of people crossing or stranded in NCA and Mexico in increasingly dangerous conditions aiming to enter the United States keeps reaching new heights, adding more pressure to host communities and overwhelming migration and protection authorities across the region.

 people benefited from our food security programme